LordShiroe/agente-toolkit/examples/docs-qa/README.md

 ## Features

+✅ **Auto-discovery**: Automatically finds and indexes all markdown documentation
 ✅ **Hybrid RAG**: Pre-prompt retrieval + agentic tool for follow-up queries
 ✅ **Intelligent reasoning**: Agent decides when to retrieve more context
 ✅ **Citation support**: Automatic [n]-style references in responses